Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 What Vitamin C Mistakes Are Causing Irritation?

-Common mistakes that can irritate include using vitamin C with incompatible ingredients, selecting the wrong pH level, using oxidized products, and improper storage.
-These mistakes turn this helpful anti-oxidant into an irritating nightmare for your skin.
+Studies show that common mistakes that can irritate include using vitamin C with incompatible ingredients, selecting the wrong pH level, using oxidized products, and improper storage.
+These mistakes turn this helpful antioxidant into an irritating nightmare for your skin.

-One of the most significant mistakes with vitamin C is using it with other active ingredients that don’t mix well together.
-Mixing vitamin C with retinol or specific acids can irritate and make both ingredients less effective.
-Many people also don’t realize that vitamin C needs to be in an acidic formula (pH 3.5 or lower) to work correctly.
+One of the most significant mistakes with vitamin C is combining it with other active ingredients that don’t mix well.
+Mixing vitamin C with retinol or specific acids can irritate the skin and reduce the effectiveness of both ingredients.
+Many people also don’t realize that vitamin C must be in an acidic formulation (pH 3.5 or lower) to work properly.

 Using old, oxidized vitamin C is another major mistake.
-If your vitamin C serum has turned brown or yellow, it’s gone bad and can actually irritate your skin instead of helping it.
-Vitamin C is also sensitive to light and heat, so storing it incorrectly can cause it to spoil more quickly.
+If your vitamin C serum has turned brown or yellow, it’s spoiled and may irritate your skin rather than help it.
+Vitamin C is also sensitive to light and heat, so improper storage can cause it to spoil more quickly.

 The key is to choose a stable form of vitamin C, store it in a cool, dark place, and introduce it slowly to avoid irritation.
 Apply it to clean skin before applying moisturizer and sunscreen, and avoid mixing it with other active ingredients until you know how your skin reacts.